sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 * Use WebLab's code editor or IntelliJ or any other IDE to write your code.
 We even provide you [an IntelliJ project to get started](resources/2020-midterm-skeleton.zip).
 However, your final answer must be delivered in WebLab.
 Make sure your tests are passing and everything compiles in WebLab.
 * Use any tool to draw CFGs, state machines, and transition trees.
 You are also allowed to draw it manually and upload a picture.
 Just make sure it’s legible enough.

-You should not:
+You must not:

 * Ask questions to any other person.
 All the knowledge should come from you.
 * Ask any other person to do the exam for you.
 * Use Google (or any search engine) to look for the answers of the exercises.
-More specifically, you should not look for or copy existing test suites of the program you will test.
+More specifically, you must not look for or copy existing test suites of the program you will test.

 You have 3 hours to finish the exam.